eelastio/AWS_Backup_integration_with_SH/AWS_Backup_Integration/README.md

 3. The event triggers a Lambda function that invokes an Elastio processing pipeline.
 The pipeline imports the recovery point and performs a cyber scan on all associated objects, including the EBS volumes and the AMI.
 4. After the pipeline completes, detailed artifacts are generated and sent to EventBridge.
 5. A Job Status Lambda function is triggered to copy the artifacts to an Amazon S3 bucket.
-6. The artifacts are stored in S3.
-Alternatively, the lambda can be modified to send artifacts to any system, including SecurityHub, Datadog, and Splunk.
+6. The artifacts are stored in S3 and sent to Securityhub.
+Alternatively, the lambda can be modified to send artifacts to any system, including Datadog, and Splunk.

 ### Cross Account Configuration